Aldi opens first checkout-free supermarket

 The move follows in the footsteps of rivals Amazon and Tesco who have both opened checkout-free stores.

-Staff will use a series of hi-tech cameras to follow customers as they do their shopping, and then bill them when they leave.
+A series of hi-tech cameras installed in the ceiling will follow customers as they do their shopping, and then bill them when they leave for the items they have taken.

 Aldi had been trialling the store with employees over the past few months before launching the service on Tuesday.